-Normalized accuracy of every simulation at very depth.
-Red dots represent the low information percentage samples and purple dots represent high percetange samples.
-Top figures are the normalized offset of the CRS model as the bottom ones are the results for Plum.
-Columns from left to right show the results for proposal 1, 2 and 3.
+Figure 4.
+Normalized accuracy of every sampling at every depth for the three simulated scenarios.
+Dots go from lowest information percentage samples (few dated depths; red) to high percentage samples (nearly completely dated cores; purple).
+Top figures are the normalized offset of the CRS model and the bottom ones are the results for Plum.
+Columns from left to right show the results for simulated cores 1, 2 and 3.

 Figure 4 shows the normalized accuracy of every simulation by depth for both models.
 Plum shows a clear learning structure which depends on the information available to the model.
 The information percentage appears to be irrelevant to the accuracy of the CRS model, contrary to the results obtained by Plum.
-It is important to note that the inaccuracies of the CRS model are not exclusive to any particular sections of the chronology, this is most likely cause by the small uncertainties provided by the model.
+It is important to note that the inaccuracies of the CRS model are not exclusive to any particular sections of the chronology; this is most likely caused by the small uncertainties estimated by the CRS model.
+See below for a discussion of how Plum behaved in sedimentation simulation 2.

 Conclusions and Discussion